h-ms/comp-projects/projects/coding/documentation/jekyll/blogsetup.md

-# Setting up a blog skeleton with Jekyll, Pixelarity, CodeAnywhere and Gitlab
+# Setting up a blog with Jekyll, Pixelarity, CodeAnywhere and Gitlab

+The setup will be similar to <http://www.thedatagent.com/2016/11/29/using-rmarkdown-and-jekyll/>.

 ## Gitlab project